ARMmbed/mbed-client-example-6lowpan/README.md

 ### Starting the mbed Device Server (mDS)

+* Extract 'Device Server.tar.gz'.
-* Go to the `bin` folder of the Device Server package that you downloaded.
+* Go to the `bin` folder of the `Device Server` package that you just extracted.
 * Run the start script:
     - If you are running mDS on Linux OS, run the `runDS.sh` in a new shell.
     - If you are running mDS on Windows, run the `runDS.bat` in a new command prompt.